iamqaasim/iamqaasim/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="100%" height="400" /><br/>

 # ♟ Iamqaasim
-**`Data Scientist & Software Enigineer`**
+**`Data Analyst & Software Enigineer`**

 Hello World!!! 👋
-As a dynamic and innovative Data Scientist and Software Engineer, I am always on the lookout for new challenges and opportunities to push my boundaries.
+As a Data analyst and Software Engineer, I am always on the lookout for new challenges and opportunities to push my boundaries.
 I enjoy starting new projects from scratch, diving headfirst into brainstorming, planning, and utilizing modern coding practices to solve real-world problems.
 My passion for exploring the cutting-edge worlds of Machine Learning and Artificial Intelligence has been a driving force in my career, but I also relish the thrill of exploring new avenues and starting fresh initiatives.
 <br/>

 # 💻 Tech Stack: